azer/homepage/posts/2019-12-22-revisiting-how-we-read-books.md

 * Print the PDF and read go over your highlights.
 * Categorize and highlight key takeaways in your highlights.
 * Move the key takeaways into corresponding categories in your notebooks.

-Let's get into more details step by step.

 ## Hard copy versus e-books